-- The MAX matches the <address> argument against the subaddress specified by the incoming call; if the subaddresses match, the incoming call is accepted on this asynchronous port. - The MAX matches the <data> against the last 12 bytes of the user data field of incoming calls; if the data matches, the incoming call is accepted on this asynchronous port. - RESET
+- The MAX matches the <address> argument against the subaddress specified by the incoming call; if the subaddresses match, the MAX accepts the incoming call on this asynchronous port. - The MAX matches the <data> against the last 12 bytes of the user data field of incoming calls; if the data matches, the MAX accepts the incoming call on this asynchronous port. - RESET